dstar55/100-words-design-patterns-java/_drafts/Memento.md

 ###  <a id="Structure"></a>Structure

-The Originator creates a Memento containing a snapshot of its current internal state and uses the Memento to restore its previous internal state.
+The *Originator* creates a *Memento* containing a snapshot of its current internal state and uses the *Memento* to restore its previous internal state.
-The Memento stores the internal state of the Originator object and protects against access by objects other than the Originator.
+The *Memento* stores the internal state of the *Originator* object and protects against access by objects other than the *Originator*.
-The Caretaker class is responsible for Memento's safekeeping.
+The *Caretaker* class is responsible for *Memento's* safekeeping.